 Famous Roosters include Prince Philip, Rudyard Kipling, Joan Collins and Beyoncé.

 The Royal Mint’s Lunar series isn’t to be confused with the Australian (Perth Mint) Lunar Series.
 There’s nothing wrong with the design and quality of the antipodean version, but as an investment, the foreign silver coin is less desirable to UK residents as they’re not CGT-Free.
-In contrast, the UK lunar series has a strong demand in the UK due to its legal tender status, qualifying the coin not only as a VAT free silver coin, but also free from Capital Gains Tax.
+In contrast, the UK lunar series has a strong demand in the UK due to its legal tender status, qualifying the coin not only as a VAT free silver coin but also free from Capital Gains Tax.

 With a limited issue number, and forming part of a twelve coin series, the Silver Rooster also ticks the collectable silver coin box.
 Not just in the UK, but globally, this element of the coin will help push up demand and future values.
-In particular, the Chinese theme to the series hold great appeal to the already huge Asian precious metals market, who desire all things British anyway.
+In particular, the Chinese theme to the series holds great appeal to the already huge Asian precious metals market, who desire all things British anyway.
 It was a very shrewd move by the Royal Mint to come up with the idea of Lunar Series, as they’ve made it clear that they seek to expand distribution of their product range globally.